Water Conservation and Efficiency

 The Public Utilities Department offers the following programs to help you use water more efficiently in your home:

-Showerhead Swap Out Program
+Residential Showerhead Exchange Program

 Approximately 17 percent of indoor water usage can come from showering.
 Most showerheads use 2.5 gallons per minute (gpm) - using 25 gallons for a 10-minute shower.

 Public Utilities is now offering free 1.5 gpm high efficiency showerheads when you bring in an old showerhead.